Huntman616/shoebill/README.md

 [Download the latest release], and then see the [getting started] wiki.
 Also check out [screenshots].

-__Update (Sept 5, 2016): Hi I'm Huntman616 and I'm takeing over the Shoebill project going forward.
-Sense pruten is unable to.
-I have his permission so don't worry about that.
-I look forword with some help geting this project up and running agian.

 __Update (Sept 13, 2015): [Shoebill 0.0.5 is available]__